Last Updated on September 23, 2023

 Your other option for grinding is dehydrating the seeds fully before grinding in a spice grinder and then cooking.

 Since they’re high in sugar and low in moisture, hackberries keep a very long time.
 You can leave them out a few days after you collect them to allow them to dry further, then keep them in an airtight container.

 Please let me know how it goes if you try one of these uses for hackberries or have another way you’d recommend using them!

 Looking for other wild foods to forage when plants have gone to sleep for the winter?
 Try these:

 Find loads more edible wild plants in our foraging archives.

 Have you ever tried eating hackberry fruit?
 What are your favorite ways to use hackberries?

-Save this info on hackberry trees and hackberry fruit for later!
+Save this info on identifying hackberry trees and foraging hackberry fruit for later!